About this tutorial

 6. Upload the new revision.

-Head to the project overview, there you will find an option to upload a new revision.
+Go to the project overview.
+You will find an option to upload a new revision in the bottom left-hand corner:

 During an ongoing order, you have to contact our support staff to update the revision for you.